rll

 There are recordings that capture corrupt acts by the President, and a Whistleblower.

-Corrupt leaders are defiant & claim others were doing what they were charged with, and that they were trying to protect America… They:
+Corrupt leaders are defiant & claim others were doing what they were charged with, and that they were trying to protect America… But they:

 Civil War follows — unrealistic assertions about the nature and practice of war.
 More than 50,000 die in the one and only battle -- and the war is won…